-Glaze formulation using selected geological material from Nauru and Kiambu Counties, Kenya
+Glaze formulation using selected geological material from Lake Nakuru and Kiambu Counties, Kenya

 Ayieng’a, Lillian Barongo